-Our site's English Language Advisory Committee (ELAC) members matriculated at the end of last school year.
-Our team is diligently working to re-establish membership as this committee plays a vital role in assisting with planning and providing feedback regarding our SPSA as well as programs and interventions for our English Learners.
+Our site has worked hard to re-establish our English Language Advisory Committee (ELAC).
+Our team works diligently to re-establish membership as this committee plays a vital role in assisting with planning and providing feedback regarding our SPSA as well as programs and interventions for our English Learners.
+During our meetings thus far this year, our parents of our English Learners have recommended before or after school intervention programs, as well as, opportunities for EL parents to meet with classroom teachers on a consistent basis.
 The School Site Council has been completely invested in the daily functions and progress of our school.
 Council and committee members are actively engaged in reviewing our data, reviewing our budget, and suggesting goals to ensure our school's success.
-Our School Site Council will meet eight times throughout this school year and thus far, our administration team, bilingual liaison, and a couple of interested parents have met on 3 occasions (9/25/20, 10/1/20, and 11/20/20) with the goal of establishing our ELAC membership.
-School closure due to the current pandemic has made it more difficult for many of our parents to actively participate in ELAC so far this year.
+Our School Site Council is in great support of our school community's focus on Social Emotional Learning as well as understanding the benefits of personalized learning for all students.
+Our School Site Council will meet eight times throughout this school year and our ELAC will meet a minimum of 4 times this year.